Percolation games, probabilistic cellular automata, and the hard-core model: Trapping games and the hard-core model

 which maps $S_k$ to $S_{k+2}$ for each $k$, has the following symmetry property: for all $x$ and $y$,

 Let $D_k$ be the undirected bipartite graph with vertex set $S_k\cup S_{k+1}$, and an edge joining $x\in S_k$ and $y\in S_{k+1}$ if $y\in \Out(x)$.

 The graphs $D_k$ are isomorphic to each other for all $k\in\Z$.
 The \df{doubling graph} is a generic graph $D$ that is isomorphic to each $D_k$.
 We can also interpret $D$ as the image of $\Z^2$ under the equivalence relation $x\equiv \phi(x)$.
-In the case currently under discussion, we can take $D$ to be simply $\Z$, with nearest-neighbour edges, as shown in Figure \ref{fig:doublinggraph}.
+More simply, we can take $D$ to be $\Z$ with nearest-neighbour edges, as shown in Figure \ref{fig:doublinggraph}.
 Consider the map $v:\Z^2\to\Z$ given by

 Restricted to the set $S_k\cup S_{k+1}$, this gives an isomorphism between $D_k$ and $D$, for any $k$.

 Recall the definition of the hard-core model as given in Section \ref{sec:introhardcore}; a Gibbs distribution for the hard-core model on a graph with vertex set $W$ with activity $\lambda>0$ is a distribution on configurations $\eta\in\{0,1\}^W$ satisfying (\ref{hardcoredef}).